GuySartorelli/silverstripe-composable-validators/docs/en/01-validators.md

 Displays a validation error if the field(s) has no value.

 ### Known Issues
 While this validator can be used to require data in `GridField`s, as of writing this documentation GridFields don't display validation errors.
-This [has been raised](https://github.com/silverstripe/silverstripe-framework/issues/10014) in Silverstripe's issue tracker but in the meantime [an extension](./02-extensions.md#gridfieldmessagesextension) is included with this module to fix this problem - and the `AjaxCompositeValidator` will display validation error messages against GridFields even without that extension.
+This [was resolved](https://github.com/silverstripe/silverstripe-framework/pull/10015) in Silverstripe 4.10.0, but for anyone using an older version in the meantime [an extension](./02-extensions.md#gridfieldmessagesextension) is included with this module to fix this problem.
+The `AjaxCompositeValidator` will display validation error messages against GridFields even without that extension.
 This applies to the `WarningFieldsValidator` as well.

 ## WarningFieldsValidator